kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 ### Implementation

 The Job Controller filters all pods and classifies the pods as active.
 We will append terminating pods to list as part of this KEP.

 There are two cases in the job controller where deletions can happen programatically:

 1) A job is over the `activeDeadlineSeconds` so the child pods are deleted.
 2) With `PodFailurePolicy` active and `FailJob` is set as the action, the children pods would be deleted.

 In both of these cases, we are updating the `Status` field with a count of terminating pods.
 So both of these cases will be handled.
 We will update the Status field in the same place as when we update the number of active jobs so it should not require any extra API calls.

+In cases where pods are terminating outside of the job controller, we will look at the list of pods that a job has.
+And we can classify them as terminating and add that to the status field.
+We will also include them in the list.

 ### Test Plan